 Why am I Waiting?
 The Effects of Information on Aggression

-Queueing to obtain a desired service is an inevitable part of modern societies (Hall, 1991).
-However, it is unpleasant and may fuel aggression of people waiting, because it embodies the frustration of delaying gratification (Anderson & Dill, 2000; Sprague, Verona, Kalkhoff, & Kilmer, 2011).
-Workplace aggression, typically between employees, elicits feelings of anger and frustration (Demsky, Ellis, & Fritz, 2014), and thus reduces well-being (Spielberger, & Reheiser, 2009).
-However, most service employees spend more time with customers than with other employees (Dormann, & Zapf, 2004), thus they encounter customer aggression frequently (Walker, van Jaarsveld, & Skarlicki, 2016).
+Queueing to obtain a desired service is an inevitable part of modern societies [1].
+However, it is unpleasant and may fuel aggression of people waiting, because it embodies the frustration of delaying gratification [2, 3].
+Workplace aggression, typically between employees, elicits feelings of anger and frustration [4], and thus reduces well-being [5].
+However, most service employees spend more time with customers than with other employees [6], thus they encounter customer aggression frequently [7].
 Hence, examining means of reducing aggression of customers against employees is important.
 When referring to customers we relate to all people waiting to receive service (such as customers, clients, patients).

-Limited research has examined aggression of customers against employees (Wilson, & Holmvall, 2013), or means of buffering aggression (Schat & Kelloway, 2003).
-In the current study, we aim to identify factors that provoke or attenuate aggression of people waiting, by joining other scholars (cf. Groth, 2006, Groth, & Gilliland, 2006) who suggest that the availability of information can influence people’s reactions to waiting.
-We build on organizational justice theory (Colquitt, Conlon, Wesson, Porter, & Ng, 2001), which suggests that informing people about organizational procedures can increase their sense of justice regarding a frustrating and unpleasant situation, such as queueing (Brebels, Cremer & Sedikides, 2008; Skarlicki, Barclay, & Pugh, 2008; Lind & Van den Bos, 2002).
+Limited research has examined aggression of customers against employees [8], or means of buffering aggression [9].
+In the current study, we aim to identify factors that provoke or attenuate aggression of people waiting, by joining other scholars [cf. 10, 11] who suggest that the availability of information can influence people’s reactions to waiting.
+We build on organizational justice theory [12], which suggests that informing people about organizational procedures can increase their sense of justice regarding a frustrating and unpleasant situation, such as queueing [13, 14, 15].
 However, unlike these classic works, we show that in the case of customers waiting in a queue for a very long time, providing information has a complex influence that leads to a reverse effect, and may backfire, by increasing – rather than decreasing – aggression.

 Information about waiting is unique in that it refers to events that are yet to occur (i.e., the information about how long one will have to wait is given before one actually receives service).
 However, most available studies examine how behavior is affected by information about events that have already occurred.
-Some examples are studies examining how information about the results of a clinical trial affects judgement (Biswas, & Pechmann, 2012); how information about past adverse organizational procedures affects trustworthiness (Nakayachi, & Watabe, 2005); or how information about past market performance affects financial decisions (Du, Budescu, Shelly, & Omer, 2011).
+Some examples are studies examining how information about the results of a clinical trial affects judgment [16](Biswas, & Pechmann, 2012); how information about past adverse organizational procedures affects trustworthiness [17]; or how information about past market performance affects financial decisions [18].

-In contrast to such 'post-hoc' information, information about events that are yet to occur is inherently uncertain and its accuracy to the subject is unclear at the time of its delivery (Honekopp, 2003): at the time of its delivery, there is no certainty about how accurate the information is.
-Moreover, providing information about future events can be considered a form of priming (Walker, Feild, Giles, Bernerth, & Short, 2011) or framing (Mathur, Jain, Hsieh, Lindsey, & Maheswaran, 2013), and it instills a mindset of expectations regarding the event that is yet to occur.
+In contrast to such 'post-hoc' information, information about events that are yet to occur is inherently uncertain and its accuracy to the subject is unclear at the time of its delivery [19]: at the time of its delivery, there is no certainty about how accurate the information is.
+Moreover, providing information about future events can be considered a form of priming [20] or framing [21], and it instills a mindset of expectations regarding the event that is yet to occur.
 We propose that information about waiting is such an example of information about future events, a unique characteristic that complicates its effects on people’s behavior.